ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 To start Gulp you only type `gulp` into your command line interface (cli).
 As default it should run all tasks in a specific order.

-    gulp.task('default', runSequence('files','sass','js','serve'));
+    gulp.task('default', runSequence('bootstrap','sass','js','serve'));

-This task runs by runSequence and calls files, sass, js and serve in exactly this order.
+This task runs by runSequence and calls bootstrap, sass, js and serve in exactly this order.

 (to be continued)